 Portland, Ore. – Rural Oregon counties have been struggling financially for years due to a lack of forestry jobs and federal timber revenue.
 Now, a recently approved building could herald a new age for the Northwest timber industry.

-It all centers around a relatively new building solution called “cross laminated timber”, or CLT.
+It all centers around a relatively new building solution called “cross laminated timber.”

-According to a Seattle Business report, CLT is a part of a broader category of engineered wood products called “mass timber.”
+According to a Seattle Business report, cross laminated timber, or CLT, is a part of a broader category of engineered wood products called “mass timber.”

 CLT panels are made from layers of wood that are glued together in a pattern perpendicular to the next, up to more than a foot thick.
 This results in an extremely strong and stiff material that rivals that of steel or concrete.